September 2005 Archives

 Science Communication

 Science communication is difficult, according to an article in yesterday's New York Times.
-The premise of the essay "Dangling Particles", by Lisa Randall, is that "science plays an increasingly significant role in people's lives", therefore "faithful communication" is paramount.
-However, she says, communication is "fraught with challenges that can easily distort discussions".
+Lisa Randall writes in "Dangling Particles", that "science plays an increasingly significant role in people's lives", therefore "faithful communication" is paramount.
+However, communication is "fraught with challenges that can easily distort discussions".
 Randall, a physicist at Harvard, lists multiple factors that confuse science communication.

-One is the terminology, which can be misleading.
+For one, terminology is often misleading.
 She gives the example of "Global Warming", a term that leads people to doubt science because "their winter was worse", colder, not warmer.
-More appropriate is the term "global climate change".
-As well, "String Theory" to the uninitiated conjures up one image, perhaps of the children's game cats cradle, but for scientists in the field it brings to mind formulas, proofs and concepts that neatly explain how things are made.
+More appropriate is the term "global climate change" she says.
+As well, "String Theory" could conjure images of the children's game cats cradle to the non-scientists, but for scientists brings to mind formulas, proofs and concepts that neatly explain how things are made.

 • "Inculcate greater understanding and acceptance of indirect scientific evidence", such as the evidence collected from unmanned space flights, which is as valid as that from manned flights, she notes.